Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.5 Chief Executive Officer

-The CEO is responsible for the management of the CER’s day-to-day business and affairs, including the supervision of its employees and their work, and has all the responsibilities of a deputy head.
-However, they do not give directions with respect to any particular decision, order or recommendation that is made by the Commission or a commissioner.
+The CEO is responsible for the management of the CER’s day-to-day business and affairs, including the supervision of its employees and their work, and has the rank and power of a deputy head.
+However, the CEO does not give directions with respect to any particular decision, order or recommendation that is made by the Commission or a commissioner.
 The CEO works closely with the Board and provides the Board with the support needed to carry out its responsibilities.

-With the strategic advice and direction of the Board, the CEO leads the external engagement activities of the CER and also serves as the authoritative CER spokesperson, although the Chairperson and other Directors may also have responsibilities in these areas as circumstances warrant.
-The CEO’s day-to-day responsibility for the CER also means that they conduct most of the ongoing engagement with the Minister and Deputy Minister.
+The CEO leads external engagement activities of the CER and also serves as the primary CER spokesperson, although the Chairperson, other Directors, Lead Commissioner and other Commissioners also have responsibilities in these areas as identified in Engagement Guidance for GIC Appointees.Footnote 10 The CEO’s day-to-day responsibility for the CER and responsibilities as deputy head also mean that they conduct most of the ongoing engagement with the Minister and Deputy Minister.

 The CEO is responsible for providing the support services and the facilities that are needed by the Commission to exercise its powers and perform its duties and functions in accordance with the rules that apply to its work.
 This support is provided in such a way as to respect the independence of the Commission’s adjudicative role.
 The CEO also provides support and resources needed by the Board and IAC in the execution of their mandates.
 The CEO is responsible for and holds final decision-making on matters of resource allocation and expenditure.